Criticism of Amnesty International: Report on placement of Ukrainian forces in civilian areas

-Amnesty's report was criticised by military and legal experts such as John Spencer, a specialist in urban warfare studies, who stated that advising Ukrainian forces not to be in urban areas did not make sense, as the circumstances of the war necessitated that.
+Amnesty's report was criticized by John Spencer, a retired U.S. Army major, who stated that “If the Ukrainians moved out into the open and brought the fight to the Russian military, the war would have already ended — they would have all died.”.
 United Nations war crime investigator Marc Garlasco stated that the Amnesty report got the law wrong, and also that Ukraine was making efforts to protect civilians, including helping them to relocate.
 Further criticism came from French philosopher Bernard-Henri Lévy and by Italian journalist Lorenzo Cremonesi.

 The report, however, was praised by several Russian and pro-Russian figures, including the Russian embassy in London, causing further criticism against the organization.

 Following the publication of the report, Oksana Pokalchuk, head of Amnesty International in Ukraine, resigned from her post, left the organization and published an explanation in The Washington Post on 13 August.
 Amnesty International Sweden cofounder Per Wästberg also terminated his relationship with the organization in protest to the report.
 Amnesty's Canadian branch issued a statement expressing regret for among other things the "insufficient context and legal analysis".
 On 12 August, Amnesty's German branch issued a statement apologizing for aspects of the report's release and its effect, saying that it would be examined through a process initiated at the international level to determine what went wrong, and condemning its instrumentalization by Russian authorities.

 Amnesty commissioned an independent review into the report, that was leaked to The New York Times in mid-April 2023 and was published publicly by Amnesty in mid-May 2023.
 The review found that the "principal factual finding" of the report was "reasonably substantiated by the evidence presented," but that the report had a number of shortcomings, including overstating the legal interpretation that Ukrainian forces has violated humanitarian law, using "ambiguous, imprecise and in some respects legally questionable" language in the press release, and that there was a "failure to proactively seek Amnesty Ukraine's viewpoint and contextual understanding."